 - Have placenta-related complications

 Note: Talk to your doctor before you start exercising to induce labor.
-Do the following exercises only if they give you the green signal.
+Do the following exercises only if you are cleared by your doctor.
 Take a look.

 1. Walking And Curb Walking

-Walking is a low-impact exercise that is easy on your joints and the lower body.
+Walking is a low-impact exercise that is easy on your joints and the lower body as well as exercise that stimulates the release of oxytocin from the nucleus Tractus Solitarius that may promote nipple stimulation.
 “I am a big fan of walking and curb walking as an exercise to induce labor,” says Kim Vopni.

 If you are not sure what curb walking is, here’s a short video: